ENROLL IN ONE, STUDY IN ALL

 You’ll apply to only one of our undergraduate colleges or schools when you submit your Cornell application, so take some time to explore them all and decide which is best for you.

-Cornell’s College of Arts and Sciences is the university’s largest undergraduate college.
+Cornell’s College of Arts & Sciences is the university’s largest undergraduate college.
 Exploration and an uncommon diversity are the hallmarks of this college’s liberal arts approach.
-Design your education in over 60 areas of study, and with an Arts and Sciences education, be prepared to engage with the world.
+Design your education in over 60 areas of study, and with an Arts & Sciences education, be prepared to engage with the world.

 The College of Agriculture and Life Sciences at Cornell University is a pioneer of purpose-driven science.
 CALS has the broad and deep expertise needed to affect real change in the world.
 Choose from over 20 majors and 30 minors, and dive into your studies right away.
 CALS students apply to a specific CALS major and are chosen based on their academic and demonstrated personal fit for that particular course of study.